JhonydePaula22/simple-bank-account/README.md

 - Authentication is done through an external service.

-**Future Considerations**
+## **Future Considerations**

 - The service is missing the authorization part.
 Right now all the endpoints are open to anyone to perform a request.
 As mentioned in the assumptions, the authentication should be handled by a different service and in the future, I would add the authorization checks in this service as well.
 Unfortunately I had not time to implement this, but in a real project I would add this, for sure.
 - Implement mechanisms to prevent the same transaction from being persisted twice (idempotence key, or other).
 - Add security mechanisms to prevent brute-forcing card details via the API. (rate limits or other)
-- Create REST API to retrieve transaction history.
 - Define how to expose audit data present in the transaction table (log stream, UI, API, monthly reports, or other).
 - Make card creation asynchronous to avoid account creation failure. (make usage of queues or other async mechanisms.)
 - Enhance encryption security.
-I have used a Symmetric-key algorithm which is not the most secure way and whoever has access to the key can see the values in the database (consider salting or other).
+I have used an algorithm which is not the most secure way where whoever has access to the key can see the values in the database (consider salting or other).
 - Improve the performance of the transaction table (e.g., partitioning by timestamp).
 - Setup tracing and metrics for observability using the preferred tool (Splunk, NewRelic or other).
 - As the application grows, if necessary, move the caching from local caching into distributed caching (Redis or other).

-**Technologies Used**
+## **Technologies Used**

 - Spring Boot 3.2
 - Java 21